gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 ### Development

-1. Build a Google look-a-like Page
+1. Build a Google look-a-like page
+1. Build a portfolio page
+1. Build a recipe book
 1. Build a Game
+1. Build a Blog
+1. Build your own open source project
+1. Build a Social Networking site
+1. Pair up with a back-end dev to work together

 ### Design

-1. Build a Google look-a-like Page
+1. Build a Google look-a-like page
-1. Font Combinations
+1. Design a plain HTML page
+1. Make 3 identical pages with different font combinations on a page
 1. Make a single site in 3 different color schemes
 1. Design a Game with Mockup Software
+1. Convert a CSS project to Sass, clean up the design
 1. Use a design framework to make a creative portfolio
+1. Pair up with a programmer to build a web app

 ## Back End